,

 I found myself wondering how long this rock will be edgy as it is.
 When will its strength and power start fading, its ridges slowly smoothing over by the force of the water.

-When will its two seconds at a time not be enough for the rock to take that well deserved breather to prepare for the next hit?
+When will its two seconds at a time not be

 The constant pressure will inevitably shift and change the rock’s identity.
 Perhaps not its core makeup, but the formula that makes up who it is.
 How it interacts with the world and all the challenges that come its way.